 It was agreed that Risk Assessments must be carried out by appropriately trained personnel on all designated bathing areas.

 The Rescue Commission of ILSE has therefore developed a strategic approach to Risk Assessments, which will make a significant contribution to the safety of European bathing areas.
-This model has been developed specifically for ILSE accredited Risk Assessors who will carry out the assessments on the designated bathing areas within the European region.

 A properly implemented programme of Risk Assessment will assist greatly in the prevention of drowning fatalities and bathing related injuries.
 Such a programme will fix the necessary number of lifeguards and equipment, assist effective beach management and would therefore be beneficial to Beach Managers, Lifeguards and Local Authorities/Beach Operators in general.